Disadvantages of AI in Business: Risks You Should Know

 Human intelligence is still essential for handling complex and new situations.

-Need for Human Oversight & Intervention
+Need for Human Oversight and Intervention

-Regulatory and Legal Concerns
+What Are the Regulatory and Legal Concerns Around AI?

-Data Privacy & AI Governance Regulations
+Data Privacy and AI Governance Regulations

 As businesses leverage AI and manage large amounts of customer data, they must follow data privacy laws and new AI governance regulations.
-Strict regulations like GDPR and CCPA ensure people’s privacy by governing how their data is collected, used, and protected.
+Strict regulations like GDPR and CCPA protect people’s privacy by governing how their data is collected, used, and protected.

 Governments are also creating new guidelines for ethical AI development, transparency in algorithms, and preventing bias in AI.
 Staying current with these constantly evolving regulations can be quite challenging.

-Liability & Accountability Issues
+Liability and Accountability Issues

 When AI systems make mistakes or cause harm, figuring out who is responsible becomes very complicated because AI lacks clear accountability.
 If a self-driving car crashes, who is liable — the car maker, the AI developer, or the sensor manufacturer?